Pugo, La Union: Kultura Splash Wave

-Marcos bust
+Marcos Bust

 A 30 m concrete Bust of Ferdinand Marcos built from 1978 to 1980 using government funds.
 The monument was controversial as the land used were grabbed from the indigenous Ibaloi people, who were against the Marcos conjugal dictatorship.
 The monument was built upon the orders of then incumbent President Ferdinand Marcos in a park that he named after himself.
 The park's land was also land-grabbed from the Ibaloi people.
 The monument was destroyed in December 2002 by treasure hunters.
 The destroyed bust is considered "a monument to evil, warning people never to become what this man was" for the future.

-Holy Family Family Parish Church
+Holy Family Parish Church

-As of 2012, the 1909 Holy Family Family Parish Church of Pugo (canonically erected in 1909), celebrates its fiesta every Last Sunday of December.
-It is under the jurisdiction of the Roman Catholic Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
-The heritage church is under a diocese of the Latin Church of the Roman Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.
+As of 2012, the 1909 Holy Family Parish Church of Pugo (canonically erected in 1909), celebrates its fiesta every Last Sunday of December.
+It is under the jurisdiction of the Diocese of San Fernando de La Union (Dioecesis Ferdinandopolitana ab Unione, Suffragan of Lingayen – Dagupan, which was created on January 19, 1970, and erected on April 11, 1970, comprising the Civil Province of La Union, under the Titular, St. William the Hermit, February 10).
+The heritage church is under a diocese of the Latin Catholic Church in the Philippines from the Archdiocese of Nueva Segovia.
 Its Parish Priest is Fr.
 Crispin N. Reyes.

 The Pugo Church is under the Vicariate of St. Francis Xavier with Vicar Forane, Fr.
 Joel Angelo Licos.
 The Holy Family Parish was built in the year 1909-1911 by the Belgian Missionary for the people of Pugo, La Union.